moviro-hub/OpenSourceRoutingMachine.jl/README.md

 The structure of the package is as follows.

-A core module `OpenSourceRoutingMachine` provides the constructor `OSRM` for creating an OSRM instance and setter functions for basic configuration.
+A core module `OpenSourceRoutingMachine` provides the constructor `OSRM` for creating an OSRM instance and setter & getter functions for basic configuration.

 The rest of the functionality is organized in submodules.
 The submodules have the following scope: